sqlparser/gsp_demo/java/src/demos/dlineage/readme.md

 source and target table columns.
 With this data lineage model, we can look into the impact of changing the content or meaning of some data column inside a lineage (forward analysis) or find sources of some data field (backward analysis).

+This demo generates the same result when [columnImpact](../columnImpact) using the /s /c option.
+The difference is the result of this demo is in XML format while the result of [columnImpact](../columnImpact) is in the plain text.

 ```sql
 create view v1 as